Phone: 01904 322522

-Alastair Lewis was appointed as professor of atmospheric chemistry at the University of York in 2006; previous to this he held the positions of Reader (at York) and Lecturer in the Schools of Chemistry and Environment at the University of Leeds.
+Previous to his appointment as professor, Alastair held the positions of Reader (at York) and Lecturer in the Schools of Chemistry and Environment at the University of Leeds.
 He completed a PhD at the University of Leeds using hyphenated chromatographic techniques for the analysis of urban and combustion particles, working subsequently on the development and application of chromatographic and mass spectrometric techniques for the measurement of organic compounds in the environment.
 He has participated in > 30 major atmospheric science field projects, from polar regions to tropical oceans, city centres to remote forests.

-Alastair has more than 180 peer reviewed publications and book chapters, and was editor of the textbook Multidimensional Chromatography by John Wiley & Sons.
-He has held NERC, EPSRC, EU, Wolfson and Royal Society awards and was Principle Investigator on two major NERC consortium experimental atmospheric chemistry projects, TORCH and ITOP, the latter being the first experiment to use the FAAM146 aircraft.
-Alastair is a member of a number of expert advisory groups, including for the Department of Business Innovation and Skills, the National Physical Laboratory, STFC, Defra and WMO.
-He is currently a member of the REF-2014 sub-panel 8 (Chemistry).
+Alastair has more than 230 peer reviewed publications and book chapters, and was editor of the textbook Multidimensional Chromatography by John Wiley & Sons.
+He has held NERC, EPSRC, EU, Wolfson and Royal Society awards and been Principle Investigator on three major NERC consortium experimental atmospheric chemistry projects, TORCH, ITOP and AIRPRO, the latter being part of a major international collaboration studying air pollution in Beijing.
+Alastair is a member of a number of expert advisory groups including for Defra, the World Meteorological Organisation and UNEP.
+He was a member of the last REF-2014 sub-panel 8 (Chemistry).

-Current research studies reactive organic carbon in the atmosphere and its contribution to global air pollution, the transport of pollutants in weather systems including regional and long range effects, inter-annual observations in the background atmosphere, composition and evolution of organic aerosols, theoretical and experimental approaches to high complexity mixtures, multidimensional and multiphase chromatography, microfluidics and miniaturised sensors, petrochemical composition and natural products analysis.
+Current research activities include reactive air pollution in the atmosphere and its contribution to urban and global air pollution, indoor air quality, inter-annual observations in the background atmosphere, composition and evolution of organic aerosols, theoretical and experimental approaches to high complexity mixtures, multidimensional and multiphase chromatography, microfluidics and miniaturised sensors, petrochemical composition and natural products analysis.

-Alastair works extensively with industry translating atmospheric chemical technologies into other fields.
-Recent collaborations include joint research projects with Markes International, the National Physical Laboratory, MoD and DSTL, Valco VICI, BP and AWE.
+Alastair works extensively with government on air pollution policy, and is a member of the Defra Air Quality Expert Group, and has provided evidence to House of Commons select committees on this subject.
+He also works with industry translating atmospheric chemical technologies into other fields.
+Recent collaborations include joint research projects with Markes International, the National Physical Laboratory, DSTL, Givaudan UK, Anatune Ltd and AWE plc.